Calibre (film): Production

 The film was nine years in the making, and began filming in November 2016.

 In May 2018, it was reported that Calibre had been picked up by Netflix for distribution and would first world premiere at the Edinburgh International Film Festival.

 Release

 Calibre premiered at the Edinburgh International Film Festival on 22 June 2018.
-The film was released worldwide on 29 June 2018 by Netflix.
+Following success at the festival, the film was released worldwide on 29 June 2018 by Netflix.
 It also had a limited release in select Curzon Cinemas in the UK from 21 October to 16 November 2018.